Badgerati/Pode/docs/Tutorials/Authentication/Inbuilt/WindowsAD.md

 Pode's inbuilt Windows AD authentication works cross-platform, using OpenLDAP to work in *nix environments.

-This authenticator can only be used with Basic and Form.
+This authenticator can only be used with the Basic and Form schemes.
 Custom is also supported, but a username and password must be supplied.

 ## Usage